codepumper/codepumper/README.md

 👨‍💻 Full-Stack Problem Solver | 🚀 Cloud Enthusiast | 💡 FinTech Enthusiast

-Hey, I’m a software engineer fluent in Python, JavaScript, Go, TypeScript, and a bunch of other languages I’ve picked up along the way.
+Hey, I’m a software engineer fluent in JavaScript, Go, TypeScript, Python and a bunch of other languages I’ve picked up along the way.
 Whether it’s building microservices, wrangling cloud infrastructure, or dabbling in financial machine learning, I’m all about turning big ideas into elegant solutions.

 ☁️ Cloud Infrastructure – because scaling isn’t just for weights at the gym.
 🛠️ Languages Galore – if it compiles (or interprets), I’ll make it work.